01enix/CS4900-Final-Project---Team-5/README.md

 This project provides a full solution for classifying images using a Convolutional Neural Network (CNN) or a Linear Neural Network on the CIFAR-100 dataset.
 It includes both:

-A command-line interface operation for training, testing and evaluation,
+A command-line interface operation for training, testing, and evaluation of the selected model,

 And a Tkinter-based GUI for interactive image classification.